USDA-ARS-GBRU/GuideMaker/README.rst

-GuideFinder: A python module to find  CRISPR-Cas targets using and Cas across any small genome
+GuideFinder: globally design gRNAs for any CRISPR-Cas system in any small genome
 ==================================================================================================

 Authors
 -------
 * Ravin Poudel, US Department of Agriculture, Agricultural Research Service
+* Christopher Reisch, Department of Microbiology and Cell Science, University of Florida
 * Adam R. Rivers, US Department of Agriculture, Agricultural Research Service
-* Christopher Reisch, Department of Microbiology and Cell Science, University of Florida

 Introduction